Stratovarius: Survive and upcoming seventeenth studio album (2021–present)

 By September 2021, Stratovarius had been tracking their new album at Kotipelto's studio.
 The new album, Survive, was released on 23 September 2022.
 The album became the bands 4th to top the Finnish Album Charts and was met with critical acclaim, being nominated for metal album of the year at the 2022 Emma gaalas along with Metal Hammer putting Survive at number 7 on their list of "The 10 best power metal albums of 2022."
 They supported the album with a European tour along with a few shows in the U.S.

 In 2023, the band continued touring in both Europe and Latin America.
-During the Fall they went on the Nordic Power Metal Titans Tour along side Sonata Arctica.
+During the Fall they went on the Nordic Power Metal Titans Tour alongside Sonata Arctica.
 In 2024, they played select shows and festivals in Europe and have continued into 2025, also going on a second Nordic Power Metal Titans Tour with Sonata Arctica.

-In October 2025, Kotipelto confirmed that Stratovarius has been working on new material for their eighteenth studio album, in hopes of having it released in 2026 or 2027 rather than repeating the seven-year gap between Eternal and Survive.
+In October 2025, Kotipelto confirmed that Stratovarius has been working on new material for their seventeenth studio album, in hopes of having it released in 2026 or 2027 rather than repeating the seven-year gap between Eternal and Survive.
+The group will be touring Finland in the Summer of 2026, along with China and South America later in the year.
+On September 5, the group were one of metal bands selected to perform at Yle’s 100th anniversary concert broadcast.

-Musical style and lyrical themes
+Musical style

 Stratovarius is primarily described as a melodic power metal band and one of the most influential groups of the genre, also encompassing other genres, such as neoclassical metal, and symphonic metal.
+Lead singer Timo Kotipelto is known for his powerful quasi-operatic singing style and emotional delivery.

+Bass player Lauri Porra commented on the band's influences stating:

+We are different people and we like a lot of different stuff.
+You can hear some influences of older bands such as Deep Purple or Rainbow but Stratovarius has always been adding musical influences from all around for instance classical music, modern metal, Finnish Schlager music and film music.
+Influences can be found everywhere.

+Additionally Timo Tolkki, former guitarist and lead songwriter for Stratovarius, has cited Helloween as his biggest influence, in addition to drawing inspiration from the virtuosity of Swedish guitarist Yngwie Malmsteen.

 Lyrical themes

 Many Stratovarius songs are uplifting anthems of personal growth, inner strength, and triumph over adversity.
 An example of this is "Eagleheart", which is a motivational anthem about perseverance and courage.

 They also touch upon spirituality and destiny with the song "Infinity" describing a transcendental journey through time and space.
-Finally, the band also touches upon political issues such as war and environmental protection with the song "Paradise".
+Finally, the band also touches upon political issues such as war and environmental protection which can be seen in the song "Paradise".